 Dollar dips after Fed rally, Bitcoin slumps

+- The core thesis underpinning our USD weakness view has not changed drastically

-NEW YORK: The dollar retreated from two-month highs on Monday as investors continued to evaluate whether a perceived hawkish tilt by the Federal Reserve last week will mean a pause in the dollar bear trend that has been in play since March 2020.
+NEW YORK: The dollar retreated from two-month highs on Monday as investors evaluated whether a perceived hawkish tilt by the Federal Reserve last week will mark a pause in the dollar bear trend that has been in play since March 2020.

+The dollar has surged since the US central bank on Wednesday said that policymakers are forecasting two rate hikes in 2023.

 The greenback dropped on Monday but held above where it traded before the Fed's statement on Wednesday.